Zahak-Anjum/nd00333-capstone/README.md

 ## Hyperparameter Tuning
+The hyperparameter_tuning file is present in the starter_file folder.
 For this experiment I used a custom Scikit-learn Logistic Regression model, whose hyperparameters I am optimising using HyperDrive.
 Logistic regression is best suited for binary classification models like this one and this is the main reason to run Logistic Regression.

 I specify the parameter sampler using the parameters C and max_iter and chose discrete values with choice for both parameters.